NoSubstitute/CB_Inventory/README.md

 Link to copyable CB_Inventory.

 Click the link with your Chromebook admin (often superadmin) account.

-Remove Copy of from name of spreadsheet.
+Remove Copy of and  - Template from name of spreadsheet.

 Try to run CB Inventory / 1.
 Export CBs.
 It should ask for authorisation.
 Allow access to your superadmin/CB Admin account.
 Else nothing will work.

 The script will run and try to download all your CBs' data to the sheet called Devices.

 If you wish to update any devices' data, copy necessary data to the sheet UpdateCBs.